 Senior banking roles: ₦600,000 – ₦1 million monthly

-Bonuses: Profit sharing, training allowance, relocation package
+Bonuses: Profit-sharing, training allowance, and relocation packages.

 Why it pays well:

-Summary Table: Highest Paying Parastatals in Nigeria (2025)
+Summary Table: Highest Paying Parastatals in Nigeria 2025

 Rank | Parastatal/Agency | Entry-Level Salary (₦) | Top Salary (₦) |